fxbonnet/fffc/README.md

 * run `python3 fffc.py test_fixtures/original.data`
 * navigate to `test_fixtures` folder to find `original.csv` file with processed and structured data.

-All lines from data file that do not comply with metadata informationj will be skipped.
+All lines from data file that do not comply with metadata information will be skipped.
 A proper error message will be displayed in the console.

 :rocket: Enjoy.